Sara-Sundin/My-Portfolio---Project-1/README.md

 - Scalable Text: Text can be resized without loss of content or functionality.
 - Accessibility Testing Tools: Lighthouse has been used to identify and address accessibility issues.

+## Aria-tags (in code)

 # Technologies Used

-## Languages Used to create the website
+## Languages used to create the website
 HTML
 CSS
 Javascript

+## Frameworks
 Bootstrap
-Illustrator - for wireframes and hero image
-Lighthouse
-Testing - Am i responsible, HTML Validator, CSS Validator Git - For version control.
-Github - To save and store the files for the website.
+Font Awesome
 Google Fonts
-Font Awesome
-Crome Dev Tools
 Favicon.io
-Photoshop
 Iloveimg.com - to compress images

-Am I responsive?
+## Software
+Adobe Illustrator - for wireframes and hero image Adobe Photoshop
+Git - For version control.
+Github - To save and store the files for the website.

+## Automated Tools
+Crome Dev Tools
+Lighthouse
+Testing - Am i responsive, W3C HTML & CSS Validator

+# ChatGPT
+I have troughout the process used ChatGPT as a sparring partner in terms of ideas and problem solving.

 # Deployment

 ## Ensure your website files (HTML, CSS, JavaScript, etc.) are committed to a GitHub repository.